 At Proven, hiring leaders means hiring for capability – not experience.
 The majority of our employees have never before worked in recruiting; the majority of our managers have never held prior management positions.
 Our focus is always on matching the right skills, not the right professional background, with our needs.

 Enlisting employees who share an understanding of your business and how you see it developing is paramount.
-By bringing together a variety of workers from an array of professional and personal backgrounds, we’ve been able to promote a level of diversity and creativity rooted in a strong sense of common understanding.
+By bringing together a variety of workers from an array of professional and personal backgrounds, we’ve been able to promote a level of diversity and creativity firmly rooted in a strong sense of common understanding.

 3. Focus on Process